dnlwil/CANBusSimulator/README.md

 ---

 ## 📖 Project Overview
 CANBusSimulator provides a simple environment to simulate communication over a Controller Area Network (CAN) bus without requiring physical hardware.
-To manipulate program's behavor please modify the main.cpp file.
-As defaul, it randomly generates 99 frames and displays some statistics from these generated frames.
+As default, it randomly generates 99 frames and displays some statistics from these generated frames.

 ---